 If your settings affect quality in any way, create a new module or modify the existing modules if applicable, then add documentation for it at the modules docs page.

-If you want to create a new module, you might need to modify all the following files to add your new module into mastercomfig:
+If you are adding a new module, you will also need to add a new

 Texture preload list¶